RustCrypto/RSA/README.md

     - [ ] Fuzz testing
     - [ ] Security Audits

-## Security Notes
+## ⚠️Security Warning

 This crate has received one [security audit by Include Security][audit], with only one minor finding which has since been addressed.

 See the [open security issues] on our issue tracker for other known problems.

-Notably the implementation of [modular exponentiation is not constant time], but timing variability is masked using [random blinding], a commonly used technique.
+~~Notably the implementation of [modular exponentiation is not constant time], but timing variability is masked using [random blinding], a commonly used technique.~~ This crate is vulnerable to the [Marvin Attack] which could enable private key recovery by a network attacker (see [RUSTSEC-2023-0071]).

+You can follow our work on mitigating this issue in [#390].

 ## Minimum Supported Rust Version (MSRV)